Altinn/altinn-studio-docs/content/notifications/_index.en.md

   A _notification channel_ is the communication pathways through which Altinn enables you to communicate with your end users.

+- #### Send condition

+  A send condition can be evaluated as true or false i.e. true if the condition for sending the notification is met.
+  The send condition is checked by the application using the condition endpoint provided in the notification order.

 ## Notification channels

 Currently, we support sending notifications through two channels: